Changes to the Body Shape Rating (BSR) on the Dashboard

 Fit3D extracted SBSI, ABSI, Trunk to Leg Volume Ratio, body fat percentage, and BMI from more than 26,000 scans.
-Fit3D then evaluated the correlation between each algorithm and calculated weights for the health risk outcomes from the overall Fit3D user population.
+Fit3D then evaluated the correlation between each algorithm and calculated the weighted values for the health risk outcomes based on the overall Fit3D user population.
 This results in a Body Shape Rating (BSR).
 A user can then understand how their body shape wellness compares with the rest of the Fit3D population.

 The primary way to improve your BSR is to increase the density of your body, build the muscle in your legs, and decrease your waist circumference.